 A disabled Veteran exemption is available to those applicants who:

 - sustained a service-connected disability while serving on active duty in the Armed Forces of the United States.
 This includes members of the National Guard and Reserves who sustained their injury during a period in which they were called to active duty.

 - were honorably discharged, AND

-- were rated by the United States Department of Veterans Affairs as one hundred percent “permanent and total” disabled, pursuant to a law and regulation administered by the department, the U.S. Department of Homeland Security, or the Department of the Army, Navy or Air Force.
+- were rated by the United States Department of Veterans Affairs as service-connected one hundred percent “permanent and total” disabled, pursuant to a law and regulation administered by the department, the U.S. Department of Homeland Security, or the Department of the Army, Navy or Air Force.

 VA unemployability awards do not meet the requirement for determining an applicant’s eligibility.